 he extent of the harassment allegations within such a high-profile federal organization has a serious impact on public confidence in the RCMP.
 At a time when all police forces are being scrutinized for their approach in handling sexual assault and rape investigations, it does not bode well for the RCMP to be viewed as hostile to women within its own ranks.
 Members’ poor mental health as a result of harassment and the accompanying mistrust and intimidation within the force impacts the RCMP’s ability to protect and serve Canadian communities.

-Alexandra Monkhouse is a partner at Monkhouse Law that specializes in employment law, human rights law, and disability insurance law.
+Author: Alexandra Monkhouse is an employment lawyer and partner at Monkhouse Law that specializes in employment law, human rights law, and disability insurance law.
 Lexa Cutler is a summer student at Monkhouse Law.